Embird Embroidery Software

 Embird Tutorial - Sfumato Stitch (old version): Creating Design

-5 - Use "Image -> Resample" command from the main menu to resample the image to its final size (Picture No. 4).
+5 - Use the "Image -> Resample" command from the main menu to resample the image to its final size (Picture No. 4).

 Picture No. 4